jg210/spring-experiments/README.md

 < Content-Length: 2333
 ```

-...and since it is hosted using http only.
+...and since it is hosted using http only (it's not possible to make http calls from an https-hosted web app).
+The FSA API is now proxied by an API provided by the same spring application that also hosts the react web app, avoiding these restrictions.